 When a senior has Alzheimer’s disease and all of the issues that it involves, family care providers need a toolbox full of helpful strategies.
-Of all the creative techniques caregivers can use to help make life as comfortable, safe, and meaningful as it can possibly be, there is one very effective strategy that could be neglected: exercise.
+Of all the creative techniques caregivers can use to help make life as comfortable, safe, and meaningful as it can possibly be, there is one very effective strategy that could be neglected: exercises for dementia.

 We know that fitness is important for all of us, both physically and mentally, and that doesn’t change with a dementia diagnosis.
 Exercise often helps: